Chione (daughter of Daedalion): Mythology

 Artemis kills Chione, oil on canvas by Giulio Carpioni, 1660s, Blanton Museum of Art.

 Chione was an excessively beautiful maiden who began attracting the attention of many mortal and divine males once she turned fourteen.
-Among her most ardent suitors were the gods Apollo and Hermes, who took a glimpse of her at the same time when they were coming down from Delphi and Mount Cyllene respectively.
+Among her most ardent suitors were the gods Apollo and Hermes, who caught a glimpse of her at the same time when they were coming down from Delphi and Mount Cyllene respectively.
 They fell in love with her in an instant on account of her great beauty.

 Hermes, who was impatient, immediately sent Chione into a deep sleep and raped her while she was unconscious.
 Apollo on the other hand waited until dusk and consorted with her after he gained access to her chambers by transforming himself into an old woman.
 Having lain with them on the same day, Chione bore them twin sons; Autolycus, who was crafty and deceitful, to Hermes, and Philammon, a talented singer and musician, to Apollo.

 Chione's unrestrained arrogance and hubris proved to be her undoing, for eventually she spoke in a haughty manner against Artemis and dared compare her beauty to that of the goddess.
 Artemis would have none of that, so she pierced the maiden's tongue with her arrows, and Chione perished in agony and blood.
 Her father Daedalion was extremely distraught by Chione's death, and attempted to join her in her funeral pyre, but was restrained.
 In the end he threw himself off a cliff, but Apollo felt pity for him and turned him into a hawk.